 About Us

-As the unique village in the Northumberland National Park, St. Cuthbert's is usually open 9am - 5pm most days for visitors to drop in and appreciate this special church.
+At the centre of a unique village in the Northumberland National Park, St. Cuthbert's is usually open 9am - 5pm most days for visitors to drop in and appreciate this special church.